-Housing Development, with or without an urban lot split, shall be ministerially approved. - B. Notwithstanding the subsection A, above, an application for an SB 9 Housing Development may be denied if the Chief Building Official or their designee, upon making written findings to the Zoning Administrator or their designee, finds the project would have a specific, adverse impact upon public health and safety or the physical environment and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact.
+- A. An application to create an SB 9 Housing Development, with or without an urban lot split, shall be ministerially reviewed, and either approved or denied, by the Zoning Administrator based on the requirements of this Chapter and application law. - B. Notwithstanding subsection A, above, an application for an SB 9 Housing Development may be denied if the Chief Building Official or their designee, upon making written findings to the Zoning Administrator or their designee, finds the project would have a specific, adverse impact upon public health and safety or the physical environment and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact.